-There are benefits to gentrification for the neighborhood being gentrified (in other words, for the gentrifiers).
-In gentrified neighborhoods, resources go towards the gentrified neighborhood rather than be evenly distributed throughout the city.
+There are benefits to gentrification.
+In gentrified neighborhoods, resources go towards the gentrified neighborhood rather than be evenly distributed.

 As this activity draws attention, city governance devotes more resources to the area and real estate developers purchase land before their values greatly increase, both of which rapidly spur development.
 As property values increase, so do taxes, which are allocated towards street repairs, utilities, schools, community parks, and other neighborhood improvements.
 Increased police activity starts to drive crime out, too.
-The area is safer, filled with new retail and service jobs, and younger-skewing residents.
-(How does gentrification affect property management?)
+The area is safer, filled with new retail and service jobs, and younger-skewing residents.(How does gentrification affect property management?)